 - HMPL Resources and Equipment: The HMPL is a dedicated 2000 ft2 space and houses the following state-of-the-art gait biomechanics rehabilitation and assessment equipment: 4-VA/MIT Anklebots with controllers, computer work stations and training stations equipped with video feedback; an Optotrak infrared 3-D motion tracking and analysis system with two sensor banks; 32 channel A-to-D system integrated with Optotrak; an 8-camera Vicon/Motion Monitor system for 3D motion analysis coupled with 16 channels of A/D; 2 Bertec force platforms in a custom-built raised walkway; a 26-ft.
-GaitRite instrumented walkway for spatio-temporal analysis of gait; Myopac 8-channel indwelling and surface EMG system with footswitch synchronization modules; Noraxon 12-channel tethered EMG system; 5 additional computer work stations are located within the lab area for data processing; 2 DataPac2K2 16-channel analog-to-digital signal collection systems including computer boards and post-processing software; LabView and Matlab data acquisition and signal analysis software; portable force transducers with amplifiers for varied load ranges and axial orientations; Biodex rehabilitation treadmill with body weight/safety support system; 64 channel Brain Vision EEG system with 3 pre-amplified electrode caps; 64 Channel Neuroscan EEG system with SynAmps and STIM modules, workbench with tools for electronics, fabrication and equipment repairs; patient waiting area; desk space for research assistants, full network connectivity with VA firewall protection.
+GaitRite instrumented walkway for spatial-temporal analysis of gait; Myopac 8-channel indwelling and surface EMG system with footswitch synchronization modules; Noraxon 12-channel tethered EMG system; 5 additional computer work stations are located within the lab area for data processing; 2 DataPac2K2 16-channel analog-to-digital signal collection systems including computer boards and post-processing software; LabView and Matlab data acquisition and signal analysis software; portable force transducers with amplifiers for varied load ranges and axial orientations; Biodex rehabilitation treadmill with body weight/safety support system; 64 channel Brain Vision EEG system with 3 pre-amplified electrode caps; 64 Channel Neuroscan EEG system with SynAmps and STIM modules, workbench with tools for electronics, fabrication and equipment repairs; patient waiting area; desk space for research assistants, full network connectivity with VA firewall protection.
 In addition there are 5 offices and a video-networked conference room available for broadcast of meetings of off-site meetings.

 - University of Maryland Rehabilitation and Orthopedics Institute (UMROI) that has a robotics research suite consisting of 1 Anklebot.
 Between UMROI and VA-HMPL, there are 5 Anklebot modules dedicated to research and available for clinical service.